MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-environment-validation-trace.md

 ### Sample KQL code (Extension Validation diagnostic reported)

-This KQL code can help you get started analyzing validation failures for an app on the next major of BC:
+This KQL code can help you get started analyzing validation failures for an app on the next major of [!INCLUDE[prod_short](../developer/includes/prod_short.md)]:

 ```kql
 // Extension Validation diagnostic reported (LC0210)